 - Health information which may be noted by you at the time of booking (e.g. food allergies).

-- Data produced when you visit our website (e.g. from cookies).
+- Data collected when you visit our website (e.g. from cookies).

 - Book tables in response to a relevant request that you submit through our website.